Ah… remember the 90’s?

 Here’s the thing:

-When you wrap your entire business identity around a fleeting trend with nothing substantial or conceptual to back it up, you’re essentially saying your brand is nothing more than an empty, shallow aesthetic.
-Furthermore, because of that, it will become out-of-date next year when the hot new trend is, I dunno, doilies and platypuses.
+You know you’re ready for a rebrand, but when you wrap your entire business identity around a fleeting trend with nothing substantial or conceptual to back it up, you’re essentially saying your brand is nothing more than an empty, shallow aesthetic.
+And your customers can see through that shiz.
+Furthermore, because of that, it will become out-of-date next year when the hot new trend is, I dunno, doilies, and platypuses.

 Now, if a Photographer only photographed foxes, then great!
 Keep the fox illustration on the logo!
 It makes sense!
 Or, if that restaurant only served deer or fox meat?
 Sure!
 Keep those elements!
 But not-so-shockingly, that’s rarely the case.